aimms/how-to/Articles/609/609-link-solvers.rst

 Before linking a solver to AIMMS, ensure a solver license is valid and installed correctly.
 You should be able (and allowed) to run the solver stand-alone.

 Start AIMMS.
-Go to *Settings > Solver Configuration* and add the solver.
+Go to :menuselection:`Settings > Solver Configuration` and add the solver.

 Test if the solver is added correctly.